GkAntonius/ElectronPhononCoupling/README.rst

 Documentation
 -------------

-See the Examples and Doc directories for how to use this module.
+* For how to use this module, see the Examples directory.

+* For the theory pertaining the electronic self-energy due to electron-phonon coupling, see [PRB 92, 085137 (2015)].

+* For the advanced user and developer, see the Doc directory.